 The interaction with regulations, codes and legislations however will necessitate the definition of further collaborative structures.
-The "New Approach" philosophy or the introduction of "global technical regulations" may constitute an worthful example to be followed in this framework.
+The "New Approach" philosophy may constitute an worthful example to be followed in this framework.

 Although most work on fuel cell standards is still on the working group level at the time of writing, an interesting outcome can be expected.